ajm87/moctool/moctool-gateway/src/main/webapp/bower_components/angular-ui-router/README.md

 </body>
 ```

 **(3)** You'll notice we also added some links with [`ui-sref` directives](https://github.com/angular-ui/ui-router/wiki/Quick-Reference#ui-sref).
-In addition to managing state transitions, this directive auto-generates the `href` attribute of the `<a />` element it's attached to, if the corresponding state has a URL.
+In addition to managing state transitionVMs, this directive auto-generates the `href` attribute of the `<a />` element it's attached to, if the corresponding state has a URL.
 Next we'll add some templates.
 These will plug into the `ui-view` within `index.html`.
 Notice that they have their own `ui-view` as well!
-That is the key to nesting states and views.
+That is the key to nesting stateVMs and views.

 >
 ```html